whikloj/Alpaca/README.md

-# Islandora-Sync
+# Islandora Sync

 ## Introduction

 Event driven middleware based on Apache Camel that synchronizes a Fedora 4 JCR with a Drupal CMS.

 ## Requirements